mmthomaslinode/docs/docs/guides/applications/cloud-storage/_index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Using Linode for cloud storage.'
+description: 'This guide details the various ways you can use Linode for Cloud Storage of various files, documents, applications, and other custom data that might need backed up.'
 keywords: ["cloud", "cloud storage"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2017-05-23